- Current Soldiers

 - Be a U.S. citizen by birth or naturalization

-- Be able to successfully pass all events on the Army Physical Fitness Test and meet height/weight standards
+- Be able to successfully pass all events on the Army Physical Fitness Test or the Gold Standard for the ACFT and meet height/weight standards

 - Be able to pass FINAL Secret or Top Secret Security Clearance (Interim clearances will not satisfy requirement)